Debugging Extensions

 }

-Note: console.log calls are visible in the app’s Developer Tools but NOT in Xcode’s console.
-The extension runs in a WKWebView, not in the app’s main process.
+Note: console.log calls are visible in the app’s Developer Tools and in the remote log stream, but NOT in Xcode’s console.
+The extension runs in the WASM runtime, not in the app’s main process.

 Common Errors